ooni/spec/nettests/ts-017-web-connectivity.md

 successes and failures as well as cases where the resolved addresses are compatible with each other; i.e., the case when one of the following happens:

-1. the probe and the TH failed in similar ways (we do not perform exact failure matching because of potential implementation differences of resolvers);

-2. the probe and the TH resolved the same addresses;
+1. the probe and the TH resolved the same addresses;

-3. the addresses resolved by the probe and the TH belong to the same ASNs;
+2. the addresses resolved by the probe and the TH belong to the same ASNs;

-4. we did not see any bogon resolved exclusively by the probe;
+3. we did not see any bogon resolved exclusively by the probe;

-5. (optionally) we concluded that some IP addresses are good because we could successfully perform TLS handshakes for the domain we were using.
+4. (optionally) we concluded that some IP addresses are good because we could successfully perform TLS handshakes for the domain we were using.

 We set this field to `"inconsistent"` when we could not determine